History of the Perthshire Patons

 b: 21/7/1879

-Helena (listed as Lena in the IGI online entry) was born in Atherton, Co.
-Londonderry, Ireland.
-In the 1901 census, she was recorded as staying with her brother Cochrane Watton at 54 Groomsport Street, Belfast.
+In the 1901 census, as Helena she was recorded as staying with her brother Cochrane Watton at 54 Groomsport Street, Belfast.

-In the census, Helena is described as being a member of the Church of Ireland, able to read and write, and as working in a factory.
+In the census, Lena is described as being a member of the Church of Ireland, able to read and write, and as working in a factory.
 Her age was incorrectly listed as 20.

-On March 27th 1919, Helena married James Murray at the Mariners Church of Ireland, Shankill, Belfast.
-From a conversation with Helena's niece, Margaret Payne (nee Watton), it is known that Murray was a Scotsman from the Seaforth Highlanders.
-It is also believed that Helena had at least one son.
+On March 27th 1919, Lena married James Murray at the Mariners Church of Ireland, Shankill, Belfast.
+From a conversation with her niece, Margaret Payne (nee Watton), it is known that Murray was a Scotsman from the Seaforth Highlanders.
+It is also believed that Lena had at least one son.

-Nothing further is as yet known of Helena.
+Nothing further is as yet known of Lena.

 (Unknown) Murray